alex-c/blueprint-datagrid/README.md

 ### Status

-Blueprint Datagrid is currently in active development.
+Blueprint Datagrid is currently in active development, which means that the API ist not considered stable.
 Progress is being tracked in [this project](https://github.com/users/alex-c/projects/1).
 You can find the current version on [NPM](https://www.npmjs.com/package/@alex-c/blueprint-datagrid).

 ## Why